manonkooning/Thesis_Manon_Kooning/README.md

 - **modified_train**
   `gold_standard_train` modified to contain only 2 classes (binary).

+- **classified_output_error_analysis_distilbert.csv**
+  This file contains the model's labeled output on the test set.
+I used this file to perform an error analysis.

+  **classified_output_error_analysis_roberta.csv**
+  This file contains the model's labeled output on the test set.
+I used this file to perform an error analysis.

 - **topic_distribution**
   Displays the distribution of topics in the labeled dataset.